bentormey/btormey/src/pages/posts/warming-up.md

 Sometimes this process is slower or faster depending on how well recovered you are, how much sleep you got, and how much caffeine you perked your nervous system up.

 Most importantly, you have to take ownership of this process:

-Only you can know the feedback your body is giving you, others can only infer what's going on.
+- Only you can know the feedback your body is giving you, others can only infer what's going on.
-There is no single "correct" way to warmup, a good warmup for you might be a bad warmup for someone else.
+- There is no single "correct" way to warmup, a good warmup for you might be a bad warmup for someone else.
-You are the custodian of your own body, protecting yourself from insult and injury is about w When you start that process, think about paring it down to the minimum required to get you feeling ready to do a productive workout.
+- You are the custodian of your own body, protecting yourself from insult and injury is about how you interact with it.

+When you start that process, think about paring it down to the minimum required to get you feeling ready to do a productive workout.

 Don't waste time on mobilisations unless they help you achieve a range of motion that is absolutely necessary to perform an exercise safely and effectively.